Psychology BSc (Hons)

 - Social and evolutionary psychology

-- Advanced research and analysis
+- Advanced research, analysis and methods

 Year 4 - BSc (Hons)